Read Psalm 98 and then make up new song with joyful noises unto the Lord.

 You can also play this same game with spelling words.
 Give your child a spelling word and tell him to write it on the piece of paper and then try to feed it to the puppet.
 If the word is spelled correctly, make the puppet eat it up and make happy sounds.
 If the word is spelled incorrectly, make the puppet start to chew on it but then spit it out and choke on it.
 Tell your child that the puppet didn't like it because the word wasn't spelled correctly.
 Let him try again until he spells it right.

 You can also use this same method to review math facts, numbers, and vocabulary words.

-2. Talk about Idioms and what They Mean - An idiom is a word or phrase that means something other than what the it actually says.
+An idiom is a word or phrase that means something other than what the it actually says.